Konstantilieris/Tarifas/README.md

 To get started with the project, clone the repository and install the dependencies:

-        ```bash
       git clone https://github.com/Konstantilieris/Tarifas.git
       cd Tarifas
       npm install
 ## Environment Variables
   Make sure to set up the necessary environment variables for Firebase and Stripe.
 Create a .env file in the root directory and add the following:

-    makefile
-          Copy code
            FIREBASE_API_KEY=your_firebase_api_key
            STRIPE_PUBLIC_KEY=your_stripe_public_key
 ## Usage
   After setting up the environment variables, you can start the development server:

-        Copy code
         npm start
       This will launch the Expo development environment.
 You can scan the QR code with your Expo Go app to view the project on your mobile device.

 Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to update tests as appropriate.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Enjoy using Tarifas!
 If you have any questions or suggestions, feel free to reach out.

-markdown
-Copy code

 ### How to Use This Template